conduits-link/frontend/README.md

    npm run dev
    ```

-3. Go to `/settings` and enter the absolute path to a folder on your machine that you want to read/write files to/from.
+3. **If you did not set the `BACKEND_URL` environment variable**, go to `/settings` and enter the absolute path to a folder on your machine that you want to read/write files to/from.

    -  For example, `/home/<username>/Documents`.